rmsk2/rustpwman/README.md

 ![](/screenshot.png?raw=true "Screenshot of rustpwman")

 If the file specified through the `-i` parameter does not exist `rustpwman` will create a new data file using that name after you have supplied a suitable password.

 ## About the crypto

-It is expected that the referenced file contains encrypted password information. `rustpwman` encrypts its data at rest using AES-256 in GCM mode with a 128 bit tag length and a 96 bit nonce.
+`rustpwman` encrypts its data at rest using AES-256 in GCM mode with a 128 bit tag length and a 96 bit nonce.
 The encrypted data file is a simple JSON data structure.
 This may serve as an example:

 ```
 {